static site checker

 NAME

-ssc - analyse static web site source
+ssc - static site checker

 SYNOPSIS